gilboonet/auto_flattener/README.md

 node stl2jscad file (this will use file.stl)
 ```

+Model scale can be adjusted when unflattening with this parameter : --echelle 10 (to expand x10).
-It the model needs to be rescaled (I use Meshlab for that), just remember to save it to .stl ascii and without colors.
+If the model needs to be rescaled (I use Meshlab for that), just remember to save it to .stl ascii and without colors.

 The model is then unflatten with :
 ```